 Synchrony is subject to a capital conservation buffer.
-Under this requirement, Synchrony could be subject to limitations on its ability to make distributions of capital or make discretionary bonus payments unless it maintains a buffer of capital, composed solely of CET1, sufficient to exceed each of the minimum regulatory capital ratios applicable to the institution.
-The capital conservation buffer requirement for 2020 is 2.5%.
+Under this requirement, Synchrony could be subject to limitations on its ability to make distributions of capital or make discretionary bonus payments unless it maintains a buffer of capital, composed solely of CET1 capital, sufficient to exceed each of the minimum risk-based capital ratios applicable to the institution plus an additional 2.5% of RWA.

 On March 17, 2020, the Federal Banking Agencies published an interim final rule that amended the definition of eligible retained income under the Basel III capital rule for all banking organizations.
-The interim final rule would make any automatic limitations on capital distributions that could apply under the Basel III capital rule more gradual.
+The interim final rule make any automatic limitations on capital distributions that could apply under the Basel III capital rule more gradual.
 Under the interim final rule, a banking organization's eligible retained income is defined as the greater of the average of its previous four quarters of net income and net income for the four preceding calendar quarters, net of any distributions.